futureverse/future.p2p/README.md

 $ ssh pico.sh
 ```

 and then choose a username.
 That's it!
+This will add your public SSH
+key to the pico.sh server, which is then used to identify you in all
+future interactions.
+If you have multiple computers, you can add your
+public SSH keys for those as well.
+This way, you can use your pico.sh
+account from multiple computer systems, which can be handy if you want
+to setup parallel workers on one system and harness their compute
+power from another.

 ## Setup P2P network